Creating a Stormwater Utility

 Hello, we put in a rain garden in our backyard a couple years back, with drains that feed into it.
 How do we apply or attempt to get credit for creating areas for this?
 Also, would the city offer credits for turning part of our driveway into a permeable surface?
 I also saw the part about fertilizer, we don’t use fertilizer.
 4022 Barbour Dr. 22030

-S M asked over 2 years ago
+S M asked about 3 years ago

 Thank you for your great questions!
 When the credit program is finalized we will have a process for owners to apply for credits, including for existing stormwater management facilities like the rain garden you mentioned and for the no-fertilizer pledge.

-Converting impervious pavement to a permeable pavement can provide a credit as long as the pavement is constructed to BMP Clearinghouse standards (https://swbmp.vwrrc.vt.edu/).
+Converting impervious pavement to a permeable pavement can provide a credit as long as the pavement is constructed to BMP Clearinghouse standards (https://swbmp.vwrrc.vt.edu/(External link)).
 An alternative would be to remove a portion of the driveway and replace it with grass.
 This approach would permanently reduce the number of billing units that is used to calculate your utility fee.

 • Share Earlier on this issue I asked : Other than tax for stormwater is there ANY proposals for the city to make more open areas for water drainage (gravel: in city parking lots, bike lanes, tear up low use sidewalks)?
 The politicians answered: (as usual not the question asked) We have several programs that focus on improving water quality: … reduce illegal dumping … … maintenance … … stream cleanup… … initiatives to meet pollutant reduction … … inspections on construction activities … (Not one for improving drainage) They’ve posted their reply on the website - if you need to read their full text.
 Based on this answer they are trying to create another tax so they can fund their current quality efforts, not better storm water drainage. on Facebook Share Earlier on this issue I asked : Other than tax for stormwater is there ANY proposals for the city to make more open areas for water drainage (gravel: in city parking lots, bike lanes, tear up low use sidewalks)?
 The politicians answered: (as usual not the question asked) We have several programs that focus on improving water quality: … reduce illegal dumping … … maintenance … … stream cleanup… … initiatives to meet pollutant reduction … … inspections on construction activities … (Not one for improving drainage) They’ve posted their reply on the website - if you need to read their full text.
 Based on this answer they are trying to create another tax so they can fund their current quality efforts, not better storm water drainage. on Twitter Share Earlier on this issue I asked : Other than tax for stormwater is there ANY proposals for the city to make more open areas for water drainage (gravel: in city parking lots, bike lanes, tear up low use sidewalks)?
 The politicians answered: (as usual not the question asked) We have several programs that focus on improving water quality: … reduce illegal dumping … … maintenance … … stream cleanup… … initiatives to meet pollutant reduction … … inspections on construction activities … (Not one for improving drainage) They’ve posted their reply on the website - if you need to read their full text.
 Based on this answer they are trying to create another tax so they can fund their current quality efforts, not better storm water drainage. on Linkedin Email Earlier on this issue I asked : Other than tax for stormwater is there ANY proposals for the city to make more open areas for water drainage (gravel: in city parking lots, bike lanes, tear up low use sidewalks)?
 The politicians answered: (as usual not the question asked) We have several programs that focus on improving water quality: … reduce illegal dumping … … maintenance … … stream cleanup… … initiatives to meet pollutant reduction … … inspections on construction activities … (Not one for improving drainage) They’ve posted their reply on the website - if you need to read their full text.
 Based on this answer they are trying to create another tax so they can fund their current quality efforts, not better storm water drainage. link